Koine Greek phonology: Single vowel quality

-Apart from η, simple vowels have better preserved their ancient pronunciation than diphthongs.
+Apart from η, simple vowels have preserved their ancient pronunciation better than have diphthongs.

-As noted above, at the start of the Koine Greek period, pseudo-diphthong ει before consonant had a value of //iː//, whereas pseudo-diphthong ου had a value of /[uː]/; these vowel qualities have remained unchanged through Modern Greek.
-Diphthong ει before vowel had been generally monophthongized to a value of //i(ː)// and confused with η, thus sharing later developments of η.
+As noted above, at the start of Koine Greek, the pseudo-diphthong ει before a consonant had a value of //iː//, and the pseudo-diphthong ου had a value of /[uː]/; those vowel qualities have remained unchanged in Modern Greek.
+The diphthong ει before a vowel had been generally monophthongized to a value of //i(ː)// and confused with η; it thus shared the later developments of η.

-The quality of vowels α, ε̆, ι and ο have remained unchanged through Modern Greek, as //a//, //e//, //i// and //o//.
+The quality of the vowels α, ε̆, ι and ο have remained unchanged through Modern Greek as //a//, //e//, //i// and //o//.

-Vowels ο and ω started to be regularly confused in Attic inscriptions starting in the 2nd century AD, which may indicate that the quality distinction was lost around this time.
-However, this may as well indicate the loss of length distinction, with an earlier or simultaneous loss of quality distinction.
+The vowels ο and ω started to be regularly confused in Attic inscriptions in the 2nd century AD, which may indicate that the quality distinction was lost around then.
+However, ir may as well indicate the loss of length distinction, with an earlier or simultaneous loss of quality distinction.
 Indeed, the fact that some less systematic confusion is found in Attic inscriptions from the 4th century BC may alternatively point to a loss of openness distinction in the 4th century BC, and the systematization of the confusion in the 2nd century AD would then have been caused by the loss of length distinction.

-The quality distinction between η and ε may have been lost in Attic in the late 4th century BCE, when pre-consonantic pseudo-diphthong ει started to be confused with ι and pre-vocalic diphthong ει with η.
-C. 150 AD, Attic inscriptions started confusing η and ι, indicating the appearance of a //iː// or //i// (depending on when the loss of vowel length distinction took place) pronunciation that is still in usage in standard Modern Greek; however, it seems that some locutors retained the //e̝// pronunciation for some time, as Attic inscriptions continued to in parallel confuse η and ε, and transcriptions into Gothic and, to some extent, Old Armenian transcribe η as e.
-Additionally, it is noted that while interchange of η and ι/ει does occur in the Ptolemaic and Roman period, these only occur in restrictive phonetic conditions or may otherwise be explained due to grammatical developments.
-Moreover, itacism still shows exceptions in Asia Minor Greek, especially Pontic Greek, where η partially merges with ε instead of with ι.
+The quality distinction between η and ε may have been lost in Attic in the late 4th century BC, when pre-consonantic pseudo-diphthong ει started to be confused with ι and pre-vocalic diphthong ει with η.
+C. 150 AD, Attic inscriptions started to confuse η and ι, which indicates the appearance of a //iː// or //i// (depending on when the loss of vowel length distinction took place) pronunciation, which is still in usage in Standard Modern Greek; however, it seems that some locutors retained the //e̝// pronunciation for some time, as Attic inscriptions continued to in parallel confuse η and ε, and transcriptions into Gothic and to some extent Old Armenian transcribe η as e.
+Additionally, it is to be noted that while the interchange of η and ι/ει occurs during the Ptolemaic and Roman period, but it is only in restrictive phonetic conditions or possibly by grammatical developments.
+Moreover, itacism still shows exceptions in Asia Minor Greek, especially Pontic Greek, where η partially merges with ε, instead of with ι.

-Koine Greek adopted for vowel υ the pronunciation //y// of Ionic-Attic.
-Confusion of υ with ι appears in Egyptian papyri from the 2nd century BC and 2nd century AD, suggesting a pronunciation of //i//, but this occurs only in restricted phonetic conditions or may be a regional trait (since Coptic did not have //y//.)
-Transcriptions into Gothic and, to some extent, Armenian suggest that υ still retained a //y// pronunciation, and the transition to //i// in mainstream Greek is thought to have taken place at the end of the 1st millennium.
+Koine Greek adopted for the vowel υ the pronunciation //y// of Ionic-Attic.
+The confusion of υ with ι appears in Egyptian papyri from the 2nd century BC to the 2nd century AD, which suggests a pronunciation of //i//, but it occurs only in restricted phonetic conditions or may be a regional trait (since Coptic did not have //y//).
+Transcriptions to Gothic and to some extent Armenian suggest that υ still retained a //y// pronunciation, and the transition to //i// in mainstream Greek is thought to have taken place at the end of the 1st millennium.